BugShot Guyana

 • Double occupancy hotel style housing.

-• A Flight from Karanambu to Georgetown on the 19th and the return flight on the 26th
+• A Flight from Georgetown to Karanambu on the 18th and return flight Karanambu to Georgetown on the 26th.

 • Entrance fees and travel to various locations.